 While cameras with films are not something that a new generation is very familiar with, most photographers will tell you they are still the best choice when it comes to taking professional photos.
 They provide a kind of unique edge and class to the photographers, which digital cameras are found to be lacking.
 The color variations, the effects, the special features that these professional devices can offer through your photographs even until today is quite remarkable.
 Some of the professional cameras that many good photographers view for are SR2 and SR3 models.
 Also, you’ll find some of the older cameras (35 mm types) in your family still working well and you may want to examine them before putting them in the recycling bin.
 Most of them will be operated with a film and you will most likely need to learn how to work with them.

 Fortunately, loading a film into a camera will not need too much technical training.
 Even if you are not a professional photographer, you should be able to load the camera without any issue.
 It will need to be done with basic knowledge and precision in order to ensure an excellent product.
 Nowadays, the new cameras are equipped with automatic loading feature which has made using a camera a lot easier.
 So here’s how you should load a film in your camera, in a few simple steps.

 Open the switch at the back/side of the camera

 As the first step to loading the camera film, you need to start by opening the back of the camera.
-The sliding switch at the back or side of the camera, which looks like a latch and usually shows the open direction with an arrow, is usually easy to manipulate and doesn’t require any special skill or expertise.
+The sliding switch at the back or side of the camera, which looks like a latch usually shows the open direction with an arrow.
+It is usually easy to manipulate and doesn’t require any special skill or expertise.
 The only effort you may need to put in is to hold the locking button while simultaneously moving the latch in case of cameras that have a double catch to minimize the chances of accidental opening.
-Just lift up the latch and put in the film.

 Make sure the film settles into place